(De)-regularized Maximum Mean Discrepancy Gradient Flow: Proofs

-where the fourth equality uses an integration by parts, and the last inequality uses Poincar\'{e} inequality for the first term under similar arguments in \Cref{appsec:proof_continuous_time_convergence} and uses Cauchy-Schwartz for the second term.
+\end{small} where the fourth equality uses an integration by parts, and the last inequality uses Poincar\'{e} inequality for the first term under similar arguments in \Cref{appsec:proof_continuous_time_convergence} and uses Cauchy-Schwarz for the second term.
 Using \Cref{lem:h_difference} and the derivations in \eqref{appeq:continous_term_2}, \eqref{appeq:first_term} can be further upper bounded by

 Then, for the second term of \eqref{appeq:discrete_all}, we know from Example 15.9 of \cite{villani2009optimal} (taking $m=1$) that,

 Because $2(1+\lambda) \gamma \sqrt{\chi^2\left(\mu_0 \| \pi\right) \frac{K_{2 d}}{\lambda}} \leq \frac{\zeta-1}{\zeta}$ for $1 < \zeta < 2$, applying \Cref{lem:hessian_terms} we have,